Thijs-Desjardijn/savefile/README.md

 ---

 ### `(s *Saver) DeleteOld() error`
 Deletes the oldest save files in the Saver’s directory based on its timestamp until the number of save files is <= s.maxStoredFiles.
-If you didn't specify a s.maxStoredFiles using NewLimit it will not delete anything.
-Run the DeleteFile method if you do want to delete a file.
+If you didn't specify a s.maxStoredFiles using NewLimit it will Delete the oldest file.
+Run the DeleteFile method if you do want to delete a specific file.

 **Returns:**
 - `error` — Non-nil if no valid save files are found or if deletion fails.